Global Offshore Wind Infrastructure: Deployment and Operational Dynamics from Dense Sentinel-1 Time Series: Acknowledgements

 \section{Acknowledgements}

 The authors gratefully acknowledge the Copernicus program of the European Space Agency (ESA) for providing free access to Sentinel-1 data.
 We also thank DLR’s Terrabyte team for their dedicated efforts in platform operations, which enabled the deep learning experiments, synthetic training data generation, and large-scale inference.
+We want to thank the two anonymous reviewers for their constructive and helpful comments.